The Common Black College Application: Step-by-Step Guide

 You must confirm your school choice accepts the black common application before filling it out.
 And ensure you fill it out on the school’s official website before the deadlines.

-In addition, submit all credentials and document your choice of school requires to it before its deadline.
+In addition, submit all credentials and documents your choice of school requires before its deadline.

 In your best interest, contact schools directly and inform them to access your Common Black College App file if they choose not to download it.